AequilibraE/qaequilibrae/docs/source/development/softwaredevelopment.rst

 We also assume you are using `PyCharm <https://www.jetbrains.com/pycharm>`_, which is an awesome IDE for Python.

-If you are using a different IDE, we would welcome if you could contribute with insctruction to set that up.
+If you are using a different IDE, we would welcome if you could contribute with instructions to set that up.

 Cloning the computational engine as submodule
 ---------------------------------------------